stclaird/Cloud-IP-Address-Ranges/README.md

 These instructions describe how to use the sqlite file on your workstation for local querying

 ## Method 1
-The easiest method, simply download the latest cloudIP.sqlite3.db file from the releases section.
+The easiest method, ensure you have [SQLite](https://www.sqlite.org/download.html) installed and then simply download the latest cloudIP.sqlite3.db file from the releases section.

 https://github.com/piuniverse/cloudIPtoDB/releases/latest